 You don’t get a side discharge option with this model.
 That’s not a surprise to us.
 It gives the deck less interruption on its airflow where you’d normally place the chute.

-The cut evenness is solid as well.
-With two blades, there’s the possibility of leaving a mow-hawk behind.
-Greenworks’ overlapping blades and their speed don’t leave anything behind, though.
+The cut evenness is pretty solid on regular cuts.
+With two blades, there’s the possibility of leaving a mow-hawk behind in the center.
+However, Greenworks’ overlapping blades and their speed don’t leave anything behind.

 So that leads us to the question of how much runtime we get.
 With battery tools, more power usually means less runtime.
-We charged up the batteries that came in the kit—a rather unusual 2Ah and 4Ah combination.
-Thanks to auto-switching, we essentially had an uninterrupted 6.0Ah power source on board.
+We charged up the batteries that came in the kit—a pair of 4Ah Ultra Power packs.
+That’s a bit better than the 2Ah/4Ah combination that came with the last model.

 We cut the entire lawn at 5 inches using our Cub Cadet Pro Z 560 and then ran the Greenworks mower at 3” to see how long it would run on a maintenance cut.
-We got 26-1/2 minutes.
-On a smaller mower, we’d be a little disappointed with that runtime, but thanks to the larger deck, we actually cut more area than we do with a lot of the other battery mowers we test.
+The majority of our cutting was in Bahia with a smaller section of St. Augustine requiring light to medium cutting efforts.

-As it comes, we’d say the Greenworks Pro 60V 25-inch self-propelled lawn mower is a great option for mowing up to 1/3-acre on a regular basis.
-Move up to a pair of 5.0Ah batteries and you’re looking at a solid 1/2-acre or more in the type of conditions we have to deal with.
+With the batteries that come in the kit, we’d say the Greenworks Pro 60V 25-inch self-propelled lawn mower is a great option for mowing up to a 1/2-acre on a regular basis.

 Additional Field Notes